rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 Here we can see the "[e]" for "enabled" next to stream 12, so we know that version 12 is enabled.

-### Installing Packages From The Module Stream
+### Installing packages from the module stream

 Now that our module stream is enabled, the next step is to install `postgresql`.
+Keep in mind that if we are installing postgresql server, then you would be able to just use `dnf install postgresql` without specifying a profile, as "server" is the default.
 In this example, let's assume that we only want the client profile applied to our installation.
 To do this, we simply enter this command:

 ```
 dnf install postgresql/client